 The sad reality of these incredibly pathetic AAFCO standards is that you could effectively feed your dog nothing but chicken skin (24:1) and still come under this omega-6 to omega-3 30:1 ratio.
 The only people I know who think that is an acceptable diet for a dog work at AAFCO.

 In light of the recent AAFCO standards, more commercial pet foods are fortifying their foods with essential fatty acids (primarily omega-6).
 However, while this marketing may sound good on the bag, these foods are not a reliable source of omega-3 fatty acids.

-Not only are most commercial pet foods prepared with heat (which can destroy naturally-occurring fatty acids), they are also subject to oxidation.
+Not only are most commercial pet foods prepared with heat (which can destroy naturally occurring fatty acids), but they are also subject to oxidation.
 Even vacuum-packaged dry foods contain oxygen within each kibble, and there is no way of telling how much EFA remains in the food at the time of purchase, much less after the substance sits in an opened bag for several days.

 Raw Diets are also Deficient in Omega-3 Fatty Acids

 The trend toward raw, natural whole food diets for dogs is increasing and for good reason.
 Not only are these diets more species-appropriate for dogs, but they also provide a wealth of health benefits for dogs when fed in balance.

 Balance is the operative word here.